 YES!
 Think of the many times autocorrect has failed you:

-• When there are two spellings that could be used for one word
+- When there are two spellings that could be used for one word

-• Grammatical issues related to spelling like it’s vs. its, your vs. you’re
+- Grammatical issues related to spelling like it’s vs. its, your vs. you’re

-Plus spelling, reading, and writing go hand-in-hand.
+Plus, spelling, reading, and writing go hand-in-hand.
 As your students build stronger spelling skills, they could also become stronger writers.

-Spelling Games for Older Kids
+Spelling Games for Older Students who Struggle with Spelling

 To take the boredom out of spelling practice, I incorporate game boards with spelling centers in my classroom.